wouterbeukema/ectotemp/README.md

 Installation
 ------------

-The released version of ''ectotemp'' can be installed from CRAN with:
+The released version of ectotemp can be installed from CRAN with:

 ``` r
 install.packages("ectotemp")